-Third, Article 4(b)(iii) VBER allows a supplier to restrict the place of establishment of the buyer to which an exclusive territory or customer group is allocated (“location clause”).
-This implies that the benefit of the VBER is not lost if it is agreed that the buyer will restrict its distribution outlet(s) and warehouse(s) to a particular address, place or territory.
-For a mobile distribution outlet, an area may be defined outside which it cannot be operated.
-The use by a distributor of an own website cannot be considered comparable to the opening of a new outlet in a different location and thus cannot be restricted.95
+Third, Article 4, point (b)(iii) of Regulation (EU) X allows a supplier to restrict the place of establishment of the buyer to which it has allocated an exclusive territory or customer group (‘location clause’).
+This means that the supplier may require the buyer to restrict its distribution outlets and warehouses to a particular address, place or territory.
+As regards mobile distribution outlets, the agreement may specify an area outside which the outlet cannot be operated.
+However, the establishment and use of an online store by the distributor is not equivalent to the opening of a physical outlet and thus cannot be restricted139.

-Fourth, Article 4(b)(vi) VBER allows a supplier to restrict active and passive sales by an exclusive wholesaler to end users, as the supplier can keep the wholesale and retail levels of trade separate.
-However, this exception does not preclude the possibility of allowing the wholesaler to sell to certain end users (e.g. a few large ones), while not allowing sales to (all) other end users.
+Fourth, Article 4, point (b)(iv) of Regulation (EU) X allows a supplier to restrict active and passive sales by an exclusive wholesaler to end users, thus allowing the supplier to keep the wholesale and retail levels of trade separate.
+This exception includes allowing the wholesaler to sell to certain end users (for example, a few large ones), while prohibiting sales to all other end users140.

-Fifth, Article 4(b)(v) VBER allows a supplier to restrict a buyer of components, to whom the components are supplied for incorporation, from reselling them to competitors of the supplier who would use them to manufacture the same type of goods as those produced by the supplier.
+Fifth, Article 4, point (b)(v) of Regulation (EU) X allows a supplier to restrict a buyer of components, to whom the components are supplied for incorporation, from reselling them to competitors of the supplier who would use them to manufacture the same type of goods as those produced by the supplier.
 The term ‘component’ includes any intermediate goods and the term ‘incorporation’ refers to the use of any input to produce goods.

 Where the supplier operates a selective distribution system

-The hardcore restriction set out in Article 4(c)(i) VBER concerns agreements or concerted practices that, directly or indirectly, have as their object the restriction of the territory into which or the customer groups to whom a selective distributor may actively or passively sell the contract goods or services.
+The hardcore restriction set out in Article 4, point (c)(i) of Regulation (EU) X concerns agreements that, directly or indirectly, have as their object the restriction of the territory into which or the customers to whom the members of a selective distribution system (‘authorised distributors’) may actively or passively sell the contract goods or services.
+This includes restrictions of active or passive sales to end users imposed by a supplier on authorised distributors operating at the retail level.

-There are five exceptions to the hardcore restriction laid down in Article 4(c)(i) VBER.
+There are five exceptions to the hardcore restriction set out in Article 4, point (c)(i) of Regulation (EU) X.

-The first exception concerns the restriction of active sales by authorised distributors outside the selective distribution system.
-It allows the supplier to restrict active sales, including online advertising, by authorised distributors into other territories or to customer groups exclusively allocated to one or more distributors or reserved exclusively to the supplier.
-The supplier can require that the restriction of active sales into an exclusive territory or to an exclusive customer group be passed on by the buyer to its customers that have entered into a distribution agreement with a supplier or with a party that was given distribution rights by the supplier.
+The first exception concerns restrictions of the ability of authorised distributors to sell outside the selective distribution system.
+It allows the supplier to restrict active sales, including targeted online advertising, by authorised distributors into other territories or to customer groups that are exclusively allocated to other distributors or reserved to the supplier.
+The supplier may also require the authorised distributors to impose such permitted restrictions of active sales on their direct customers.
+However, the protection of such exclusively allocated territories or customer groups is not absolute, as the supplier may not restrict passive sales into such territories or to such customer groups.

-95 See judgment in Case C-439/09 Pierre Fabre Dermo-Cosmetique SAS v Président de l’Autorité de la concurrence EU:C:2011:649, paragraphs 56-57.

-The second exception allows a supplier to restrict authorised distributors and customers of these distributors from selling to unauthorised distributors located in any territory where the supplier operates a selective distribution system, which means that the supplier has either appointed selected distributors or has reserved the territory for the application of such a selective distribution system.
-The restriction may cover active or passive sales, at any level of trade.
+The second exception allows the supplier to restrict its authorised distributors and their customers from making active or passive sales to unauthorised distributors located in any territory where the supplier operates a selective distribution system.